moshe322/jstl-sandbox/README.md

 # jstl-sandbox

-Maven WAR project for testing JSP and JSTL features
+Very simple Maven WAR project for testing JSP and JSTL features and bugs.

+# Usage

+* Deploy in your IDE to Tomcat or other JavaEE server
+* or `mvn package` to generate the war file under target

+# Authors

+* Mikko Apo

+Pull requests are welcome.